-I see citizens distressed by the lack of security, citizens who deserve better services and governments that comply with them.
-Citizens who have not yet defeated in the future; they are citizens who have hope and who are willing to add their efforts to achieve progress.
+I see citizens distressed by the lack of security, citizens who deserve better services, and governments that comply with them.
+Citizens who have not yet been defeated in the future; are citizens who have hope and who are willing to add their efforts to achieve progress.

 I see a Mexico convinced that this is the time for answers; a Mexico that demands solutions.
 The problems we face can be overcome.